shefreenkaur/Assignment2-Godot/README.md

 # COMP 360 Assignment 2 - 3D Glider Flight System

-# Glider Flight Simulation : Shefreen, Paramvir, and Sahib
+# Glider Flight Simulation : Shefreen, Paramvir, and Sahibjeet

 This project simulates the movement of a glider along a circular flight path, with visual dots representing the path.
 The settings and functionality of the code are explained below.